christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/README.md

 ## Attack

-The fact that a pickled string can be printed in the <code>/order</code> page is of no interest to the attacker.
+The behaviour to be exploited is the unsecure unpickling (or insecure deserialization) of particular pickled objects.
+What the application does with the output of the deserialization is of no interest to the attacker.

 ## References
 <a id="1">[1]</a>